neoKushan/compose-on-unraid/content/overview/_index.md

 But what does that mean, really?

-Essentially, it lets you define one or more docker containers in a simple text file (using [YAML](https://en.wikipedia.org/wiki/YAML#:~:text=YAML%20(a%20recursive%20acronym%20for,is%20being%20stored%20or%20transmitted.)).
+Essentially, it lets you define one or more docker containers in a simple text file (using [YAML](https://en.wikipedia.org/wiki/YAML)).
 These files are easy to read and understand, they can be easily backed up and changes can be made as easily as editing a text file.

+It looks a bit like this:

 ```yaml
 version: "3.9"